The above points (except 5) constitute components of FAIR-Health principles.

 The source code is available here.

 Implementing the BBMRI-ERIC Access Policy, the BBMRI-ERIC Negotiator is a communication platform between researchers requesting samples/data and biobanks indicating that they have material and data suitable for the outlined research project.
 It allows a requesting researcher to communicate effectively with multiple biobanks at the same time, while it also allows biobanks to provide sample/data availability information confidentially to the researcher.
-The Negotiator is currently linked to the BBMRI-ERIC Directory: the researcher searches for candidate biobanks and collections in the Directory and then proceeds to the Negotiator.
-Once the BBMRI-ERIC Locator has been released, the Negotiator will be accessible through both the Directory and Locator.
+The Negotiator is currently linked to the BBMRI-ERIC Directory and Sample Locator: the researcher searches for candidate biobanks and collections in the Directory or the Locator and then proceeds to the Negotiator.
 Access to the Negotiator requires authentication and the requesting researcher needs to have a research project in order to allow biobanks to assess compliance with the available informed consent and secondary use of data permits.

 The source code is available here.